kubeden/free-html-templates/templates/blog/asciinaut/README.md

 ![image](../../../readme-image.png)

-## ✨ Free HTML templates by [@asciiden](https://twitter.com/asciiden)
+## ✨ ASCIINAUT HTML template by [@asciiden](https://twitter.com/asciiden)

-Hey folks! 👋
+Hey there! 👋

-I'm planning to use this repository as a container storing all my dead web frontend.
-I build a lot of stuff and unfortunately most of it goes to waste - either the recycle bin or a private repository in my GitHub profile.
+This is the template for my first ever blog.
+I tried to do it fancy but it was not really readable.
+That is why I focused on something more clear as the [../asciiden](../asciiden) directory.

-Feel free to grab whatever you need from here!
+Feel free to use it wherever you want.
+I'd appreciate a mention somewhere once you are done customizing.
+You are not obligated though.

 ## 👨‍💻 Contacts & Social